-Jeffrey Huber, AIA, Assoc.
-ASLA, NCARB, LEED AP is a Principal and Director of Planning and Urban Design at Brooks + Scarpa.
+Jeffrey Huber, ASLA, FAIA, LEED AP is a both a licensed Architect and Landscape Architect.
+He is also the Principal and Director of Planning and Urban Design at Brooks + Scarpa.
 Jeff manages the South Florida office.
 Mr. Huber also serves as an Associate Professor and Director of the School of Architecture at Florida Atlantic University in downtown Fort Lauderdale.
-He holds professional degrees in both Landscape Architecture and Architecture.

 Huber’s research, teaching, and professional work have garnered 75+ national design awards, including multiple Progressive Architecture Awards, AIA National Institute Honor Awards in Architecture and Urban Design, American Society of Landscape Architects (ASLA), American Architecture Awards, EDRA/Places, and the American Collegiate Schools of Architecture (ACSA).
 His professional work has been published in hundreds of books and periodicals including Architect Magazine, Residential Architect, The Plan, The Plan Journal, Landscape Architecture Magazine and Architectural Record.
 Huber has taught at the University of Florida, Mississippi State University, University of Southern California and University of Arkansas.
 Huber has delivered dozens of papers at conferences around the world on the topic of landscape urbanism, housing, adaptation design, transportation and other issues regarding the design of cities and neighborhoods.